 Latin: Via Appia

-The Appian Way or Via Appia Antica in Rome is one of the most famous ancient roads.
+The Appian Way, or Via Appia Antica in Rome, is one of the most famous ancient roads.

-Large stones made up the bulk of its construction and a softer gravel that was compacted between the rocks cemented it.
+It was built in 312 B.C. by Appius Claudius Caecus.
+In its entirety, it spanned 350 miles(563 km).
+The Appian Way stretched from the Roman Forum to modern-day Brindisi.
+Large stones made up the bulk of its construction, and softer gravel that was compacted between the rocks cemented it.

+The Appian Way is visible today, and many significant tombs and architecture line its borders.
 It was this Via Appia Antica road that many events took place.
-It might be most famous for its role in the slave revolt lead by Spartacus in 73 B.C.
+It might be most famous for its role in the slave revolt led by Spartacus in 73 B.C.

-After the Roman army subdued the insurrection they crucified more than 6000 slaves and lined the Appian Way for 130 miles with their bodies.
+After the Roman army subdued the insurrection, they crucified more than 6000 slaves and lined the Appian Way for 130 miles with their bodies.

-and is really is a valuable experience.
-It is said to be the road in which Peter had his vision from Christ and headed back to the city of Rome to be persecuted.
+The Appian Way is so rich in history and significance and is really a valuable experience.
+It is said to be the road on which Peter had his vision from Christ and headed back to the city of Rome to be persecuted.

-Arch of Titus.
+The part of Via Appia, which is now called Via Sacra (Sacred Way, in the city center of Rome), begins at Capitol Hill.
+It passes through the Roman Forum, leaving it just after the Arch of Titus.
 This ancient road also borders the Palatine and the Circus Maximus, as well as Caracalla’s Baths, reaching the imposing gate of St. Sebastian.

-The remains of aqueduct Claudius are also located nearby, and are still well preserved.
+The remains of aqueduct Claudius are also located nearby and are still well preserved.